 My research interests revolve around species ranges: figuring out where they are and how they change, what limits them, how humans affect and alter them and what impact that has on biodiversity patterns, ecosystem services and, in particular, resilience.
 I work in terrestrial as well as marine systems at local to global scales.
 To date, my primary tools have been species distribution models, but also traditional fieldwork, the capture of traditional knowledge, large collaborative database compilations and the development of analytical methods to extract quantitative information from anecdotal and opportunistically collected data.

-Jessica Metcalf, University of Oxford
+Jessica Metcalf, Princeton University

 I am interested in applied questions in infectious disease biology, as well as more general questions in plant ecology and life-history evolution.
 For example, how will changing human demography change infectious disease incidence and spread?
 What drives dynamics of rubella through space and time, and what does this indicate for vaccine control?
 What are the key influences on dynamics of malaria inside the bloodstream of mice, and what does this imply for control as well as evolution of the parasite?
 When should reproduction occur in plants where reproduction is fatal (from an evolutionary perspective)?
 How long do trees live and what does this imply for coexistence in diverse rainforests, and rates of carbon turnover?
 My research uses data from a range of sources, and an array of statistical and modeling tools, often involving a structured population model.

 I am a plant ecologist interested in the dynamics and structure of populations and communities.
 In my research, I combine experimental and theoretical approaches.
 My current research focuses on the predicted dynamics of weedy populations and the evolution of invasiveness in introduced plant populations.